-- Communications training – through the existing Borough Communications Support programme a skills gap has been identified with regards to understanding effective householder communications.
-By offering training, we will support the behaviour change delivery area and minimise the future reliance on funded and advisory support from the programme.
-This training will include sessions on communications planning and design principles.
+- Communications training – through the existing Borough Communications Support programme, a skills gap was identified with regards to understanding effective householder communications.

-- Commercial waste and recycling training – In support of the Income Generating Service delivery area we will provide training on how to set up and run effective commercial waste services.
+- Commercial waste and recycling training – In support of the Income Generating Service delivery area, we provided training on how to set up and run effective commercial waste services.

-- Marketing of Materials Workshop – In support of the Income Generating Services delivery area we will deliver this WRAP workshop in London, aimed at helping local authorities maximise the benefit from the dry recyclables collected as part of their provision of waste services.
+- Marketing of Materials Workshop – In support of the Income Generating Services delivery area, we delivered this WRAP workshop in London, aimed at helping local authorities maximise the benefit from the dry recyclables collected as part of their provision of waste services.

-- Sector developments – In recognition of the ongoing innovation and research with the sector, we also plan to hold dissemination events on current issues and good practice guidance.
-Subjects could include the Mayor’s greenhouse gas emissions performance standard (EPS), procurement, changes in legislation, WEEE collections and barriers to recycling in the home.
+- Sector developments – In recognition of the ongoing innovation and research with the sector, we held dissemination events on current issues and good practice guidance.

 Research and innovation

-This work stream will commission and contribute to research and innovation projects to support the aims and objectives of the programme or specific delivery areas.
+This work stream commissions and contributes to research and innovation projects to support the aims and objectives of the programme or specific delivery areas.
 Identified opportunities include: